 All of our applications are GDPR compliant!

-Data-security with european standards
+Privacy with European standards

 For European cloud providers, the General Data Protection Regulation (GDPR) became an important tool to counter the omnipotence of the hyper-capitalized Big 5 tech companies Google, Amazon, Facebook, Apple and Microsoft - GAFAM for short, which have set up quasi-monopolies in their respective areas.
 Due to the FISA regulations, US cloud providers could never reach our European level of data security.
 More information on GDPR and FISA can be found here.